Carbon dioxide Definition

 - CO2 emissions contaminate our clean air, forming an impenetrable layer across the globe.
 This sheet, in a sense, traps the heat inside the planet, causing global warming.
 The Greenhouse effect is another name for this operation.

 - Carbon dioxide is released into the environment by burning fossil fuels, releasing chemicals into the atmosphere, reducing forest cover, and the rapid growth of cultivation, production, and industrial activities, both of which change the climate system’s equilibrium.

 - The temperature of the Earth is determined by a balance between incoming solar energy and energy reflected back into space.
-Heat that would otherwise be lost to space is absorbed by carbon dioxide.
+The heat that would otherwise be lost to space is absorbed by carbon dioxide.
 Any of this energy is re-emitted to Earth, causing the atmosphere to become even hotter.